PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

    ![Screenshot 2023-04-26 at 17 03 30](https://user-images.githubusercontent.com/30934288/234620953-dab08ee5-a158-49c2-926a-ff088b4e32a9.png)
 7. In the Ressource Group select your NSG
    ![Screenshot 2023-04-26 at 17 04 28](https://user-images.githubusercontent.com/30934288/234620991-cf7531ea-f5cd-485b-a2b8-adbc51f66ef9.png)
-8. Now create an Inbound Security Rule to allow HTTPS traffic to your newly created Panorama
+8. Now create an Inbound Security Rule to allow any traffic to your newly created Panorama
    ![Screenshot 2023-04-26 at 17 05 09](https://user-images.githubusercontent.com/30934288/234621018-b2cb1e53-d67f-40aa-8412-119b59ed3ba4.png)
 9. Login to your Panorama via the Public IP associated to it
    1.  https://[Public-IP]